williamtyn/hangman/README.md

 <h3 id="code">Code</h3>

-A big thanks to [Kite](https://www.youtube.com/watch?v=m4nEnsavl6w&t=423s) with the video for inspiration on how to solve the challenge with getting the hidden words do display the letter when the player guesses right.
+A big thanks to [Kite](https://www.youtube.com/watch?v=m4nEnsavl6w&t=423s) with the video for inspiration on how to solve the challenge of getting the hidden words to display the letter when the player guesses right.

 <h3 id="acknowledgements">Acknowledgements</h3>